yourhead/StacksAPI/_templates/stackVersion.md

 ### Description

-This is be replaced with the version number of the stack.
+This will be replaced with the version number of the stack.

+> This is the version number of *your* stack -- not of Stacks.
+For the version number of Stacks [see Stacks Version](../stacksVersion).

+> This template is applied in the pre-processor and has very low performance cost.